ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-styles.md

 * defining a completely custom image style.

 <info-box>
-	Reusing (or modifying) predefined styles has the following advantage: CKEditor 5 will use its official translations provided for the defined button titles.
+	Reusing (or modifying) predefined styles has the following advantage: CKEditor&nbsp;5 will use its official translations provided for the defined button titles.
 </info-box>

 ### Demo